gramineproject/gramine/Documentation/devel/performance.rst

 Finally, recall that by default Gramine doesn't propagate environment variables into the SGX enclave.
-Thus, environment variables like ``OMP_NUM_THREADS`` and ``MKL_NUM_THREADS`` are not visible to the graphenized application by default.
+Thus, environment variables like ``OMP_NUM_THREADS`` and ``MKL_NUM_THREADS`` are not visible to the graminized application by default.
 To propagate them into the enclave, either use the insecure manifest option ``loader.insecure__use_host_env = true`` (don't use this in production!) or specify them explicitly in the manifest via ``loader.env.OMP_NUM_THREADS = "8"``.
-Also, it is always better to specify such environment variables explicitly because a graphenized application may determine the number of available CPUs incorrectly.
+Also, it is always better to specify such environment variables explicitly because a graminized application may determine the number of available CPUs incorrectly.

 .. _perf: